 MTC aims to conduct engagement activities that design and create solutions in partnership and collaboration with communities affected by policies and decisions.
-MTC strives to create clear content to foster informed, productive dialogue throughout the engagement process.
+MTC strives to use clear communications and plain language to foster informed, productive dialogue throughout the engagement process.